sifaka-ai/sifaka/REVIEW.md

 8. **Improve Error Recovery**: Provide more guidance on recovering from errors.
 9. **Enhance Plugin System**: Extend the plugin system to all components for consistent extensibility.
 10. **Refine Dependency Management**: Address circular dependencies and improve dependency injection.

+Memory Managers: ✅ COMPLETED - Memory managers have been successfully consolidated into a single implementation in the core module (sifaka/core/managers/memory.py).
+All components now import and use these core implementations.
+Prompt Managers: ✅ COMPLETED - Prompt managers have been successfully consolidated into a single implementation in the core module (sifaka/core/managers/prompt.py).
+All components now import and use these core implementations.
+Factory Functions: ✅ COMPLETED - Factory functions have been successfully consolidated into a single implementation in the core module (sifaka/core/factories.py).
+All components now import and use these core factory functions.
+State Management: ✅ COMPLETED - State management has been standardized across all components to consistently use the utils/state.py module with the _state_manager attribute and proper getter/setter methods.
+Note: Some documentation files still reference the old state management pattern, but all actual code implementations have been updated.